-An external splint will be used to hold the nose in place, and bandages will be applied for protection.
+An external splint will be used to hold the nose in place, and bandages will be applied for protection following your rhinoplasty in New York City.
 External sutures and the nasal splint will be removed at a later date during a follow-up appointment with Dr. Pearlman.
 Internal sutures do not need to be removed.
 Prescribed medication can alleviate any discomfort during recovery.
 Swelling and bruising will be noticeable after surgery and will persist for a few days to a few weeks.
 Some swelling of the nasal tissues may continue for several months.
 We utilize delicate surgical techniques and Arnica Montana to reduce swelling and healing time.
 Patients should carefully follow all of Dr. Pearlman’s recommendations for taking medications, changing bandages and dressings, returning for follow-up appointments, and notifying Dr. Pearlman of any unusual developments.
 Most patients will be able to go back to work a little over one week after surgery.

 As the nose heals over the weeks and months after surgery, patients can anticipate an improved appearance that will be long lasting.
 Patients who undergo septorhinoplasty can also enjoy improved nasal breathing after swelling subsides.
 The results are meant to be permanent, although the nasal cartilage and tissues may shift slightly over time due to the natural process of aging.
 Most patients will see 85% of the final result at one month, 95% by six months, and 98% by one year.
 The tip of the nose is the last part to show swelling and may continue to get smaller for a year or more, especially in patients with thick skin.